Prospective Families > Security

 In today’s environment, it is extremely important that students have assurance that they are safe at school and during school-sponsored activities.
 Parents and teachers need to feel that every precaution is being exercised to ensure their safety.
-The school has developed procedures to help minimize opportunities for security to be compromised.
+Because of this, the school has developed procedures to help minimize opportunities for security to be compromised.
 However, the procedures are only effective if everyone is committed to them, even if the restrictions seem inconvenient.

 The outside doors to the school are locked during school hours.
-Security cameras have been installed at the school’s entrances and are monitored from within the building.
-Before entering, a person must be “buzzed” in by the administrative assistant.
-Visitors are required to sign in at the school office.
-They receive a visitor’s sticker, which indicates that they are authorized to be on the premises for a specific purpose.
+Security cameras have been installed at all of the school’s entrances and are monitored from within the building.
+Before entering, a person must be “buzzed” in by the administrative assistants or a member of the administration.
+Visitors are required to sign in at the school office and receive a visitor’s sticker.
 This helps monitor who is in the building.
-Persons without such identification will be suspect and reported to the school office immediately.
-The faculty, staff, and students are instructed not to open doors to visitors.
-It is important that parents respect these instructions and do not try to enter the buildings from the playground or other areas without authorization.
-It is also important for parents to reinforce the value of safety procedures to their children, siblings, grandparents, etc., who may have occasion to be at the school.
-All school volunteers must be on record as having completed VIRTUS training and a clear background check.
+Persons without such identification will be reported to the school.